microcipcip/vue-use-kit/src/components/useCookie/stories/useCookie.md

 ### Parameters

 - `cookieName: string` the cookie name you wish to get/set/remove
+- `options: UseCookieOptions`
-- `enableParseJSON: boolean` whether to enable JSON parsing or not, `false` by default
+  - `isParsing: boolean` whether to enable parsing the cookie value or not, `false` by default
+  - `serializer: Function` a custom serializer, `JSON.stringify` by default
+  - `deserializer: Function` a custom deserializer, `JSON.parse` by default
 - `runOnMount: boolean` whether to get the cookie on mount or not, `true` by default

 ### Returns